Welder Visa Sponsorship Jobs in Michigan

 Which visa types are most common for welder roles in Michigan?

 The H-2B visa is the most common path for welder sponsorship in Michigan, covering temporary nonagricultural workers in skilled trades.
-The H-1B is less applicable because welding roles often don't meet the specialty occupation degree requirement.
+The H-1B visa is less applicable because welding roles often don't meet the specialty occupation degree requirement.
 Welders with extraordinary recognition in their trade may qualify for the O-1B, though this is uncommon.
 Permanent sponsorship through the EB-3 category is another route some Michigan manufacturers pursue for long-term hires.

 Which cities in Michigan have the most welder sponsorship jobs?